Jimboswag/Jimboswag/README.md

 📚-          I am class of 2025 at the University of Chicago

-🔢-            I am an economics and Applied Mathematics Major
+🔢-            I am an Economics and Applied Mathematics Major

 🏈🏀♟️-           I am interested in many sports, as well as poker, trading, chess and reading